react-navigation/react-navigation.github.io/docs/custom-routers.md

 {
   index: 1,
   routes: [
-    { key: 'A', routeName: 'Foo' },
+    { key: 'A', name: 'Foo' },
-    { key: 'B', routeName: 'Bar' },
+    { key: 'B', name: 'Bar' },
   ],
 }
 ```

-Based on the routeNames in the state, the router is responsible for returning valid components when calling `router.getComponentForRouteName('Foo')` or `router.getComponentForRouteName('Bar')`.
+Based on the route names in the state, the router is responsible for returning valid components when calling `router.getComponentForRouteName('Foo')` or `router.getComponentForRouteName('Bar')`.

 ### `getComponentForState(state)`